aravindballa/website/content/memos/Owning your Platforms - Why and The Good Parts.md

 What I like the most - **customisability**.

 If I want a feature, I can spend some time writing code and add that gets added.
-Not always true (see [[What I dont like about owning your platforms]])
+Not always true (See: [[What I dont like about owning your platforms]]).

 For example, yesterday I was thinking it would be nice to show the time it takes to read for these memos.
 Today we have it!